cloudacademy/stocks-app-eks/README.md

 ## EKS Cluster and Stocks Cloud Native App Deployment
 The following instructions are provided to demonstrate how to provision a new EKS cluster and automatically deploy a fully functional Stocks cloud native web application.

+**Note**: For simplicity purposes only (to speedup deployment time etc.), the DB has been containerized.
+In production systems this should be setup using RDS.

 ![Stocks App](/docs/stocks.png)

 ### Kubernetes Architecture